DVega814/Cybersecurity/README.md

 Load balancing ensures that the application will be highly avaiable, in addition to restricting restricting to the network.
 <br> What aspect of security do load balancers protect? <b> Load balancers defend against denial of service</b> <br>
-What is the advantage of a jump box? <b> The advantage of a jump box is that all admins first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted environments </b>
+<br>What is the advantage of a jump box? <b> The advantage of a jump box is that all admins first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted environments </b>

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the <b> Data </b> and system <b> Logs </b>. <br>
 <br> What does Filebeat watch for? <b> Filebeat is a lightweight shipper for forwarding and centralizing log data </b><br>